Mind the Gas Port

 As long as you get and stay between the shooter and the end of his barrel, he can’t kill you with it.
 We call that getting “inside the minimum effective range” of the rifle.

-For the I-LIVED video, I showed a volunteer who had never done it before how to “Ride the Dragon.”
+For the I-LIVED video, I showed Winnie, a volunteer who had never done it before, how to “Ride the Dragon.”
 She reached around my AR and held tight to the evil “extended” (actually standard capacity, 30 round) magazine, which is a great T-handle.
+The bad guy’s magazine is your friend.
+It gives you a hand-hold to keep you inside the rifle’s minimum effective range.
 Empty blank cases flew out of the ejection port between us with no ill effects.
 I had demonstrated and trained this many, many times, with blanks and live ammo.

-Afterward, we switched to a Kalashnikov.
-I warned her that with AKs (and many other systems) hot burning gasses vent from near the piston.
-Accordingly, I had her don a thick winter jacket to protect her from the gasses.
-Don’t do this with a fleece–they melt, and the same open weave that makes a fleece breathable and comfy lets the heat right in.
+Accordingly, I had Winnie don a thick winter jacket to protect her from the gasses.
+Don’t try this with a fleece–they melt, and the same open weave that makes a fleece breathable and comfy lets the heat right in.

 I have seen instructors teach Riding the AK Dragon to people in short sleeves, by having them hold their arms out away from, and aft of, the gas system.
 They get away with it, because inches make a great deal of difference with gas vents.